1990 Fleer Michael Jordan: Value and Key Facts

 Design: The design of the the card set is instantly recognizable and is fairly straightforward overall.

-Fleer chose a fantastic image of Jordan throwing one down on a break away play right in the viewer's face.
+And the image of Jordan throwing one down on a break away play right in the viewer's face is simply fantastic.

 That image brings so much action and thunder to this card.